jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-Beware that `LinkTo` might be a better choice, because executing `NewLinkTo` onto *existing* objects may corrupt the object graph.
+But beware that `LinkTo` might be a better choice, because executing `NewLinkTo` onto *existing* objects may corrupt the object graph.

 ### Cascading